Oregon Department of Corrections: Women At Coffee Creek Correctional Facility (CCCF)

 The Real Cost of Prisons project highlights that 78% of women in prison in the United States have survived physical or sexual abuse.
-Additionally, that when who have a history of abuse or neglect as children have a 77% high rate of arrest than that of women who were not abused.
+Additionally, that when who have a history of abuse or neglect as children have a 77% higher rate of arrest than that of women who were not abused.
 Surveys conducted by Portland State University of two-hundred women at Coffee Creek Correctional Facility (CCCF) also report display that many of the women in their facility have also survived domestic violence and childhood trauma.
 Of the two hundred women surveyed, 68% of the women who were in relationships when imprisoned, report that they faced physical, mental, and emotional intimate partner violence.
 In addition, in regard to childhood abuse and trauma 80% of women reported being emotionally abused, almost 70% reported being physically abused, and report being sexually abused.

-However, sexual abuse does not end while women are incarcerated.
-Sexual abuse and rape has occurred at Coffee Creek Correctional, a series of multi-million dollar lawsuits filed against the Oregon Department of Corrections.
-The Oregon Department of Corrections are being sued by five current and former inmates of CCFI for allegations of rape, groping, assault, and molestation at the hands of a nurse in the medical unit, Tony Klein.
-Oregon State Police investigation found that Klein had been reported by 11 inmates for some type of sexual contact and was not charged by the Washington County District Attorney's Office due to accounts being "unreliable".
-Tony Kleins nursing license with Oregon State Board of Nursing remains active.
+Sexual abuse and rape has reportedly occurred at Coffee Creek Correctional, resulting in series of multi-million dollar lawsuits filed against the Oregon Department of Corrections.
+The Oregon Department of Corrections are being sued by five current and former inmates of CCFI for allegations of rape, groping, assault, and molestation at the hands of a nurse in the medical unit and guards that are charged with protecting incarcerated individuals.

+In 2023, former Oregon Corrections nurse Tony Daniel Klein was sentenced to 30 years in prison after he was reported by nine inmates for some type of sexual contact during his employment which ranged from 2010 to late 2017.

+In 2024, a Coffee Creek Correctional Facility guard named Nicholas T. Alexander, was investigated for allegations of misconduct involving female prisoners including having inappropriate boundaries with those he was guarding.
+He was placed on paid administrative leave on October 4.
+On December 9, Alexander was booked for driving under the influence of intoxicants.
+On December 11, four Washington County Sheriff's Office authorities went to the apartment where Alexander lived with his daughter and discovered he fatally shot his teenage daughter and himself in an apparent murder-suicide.